SuperCh-SE-NCSU/ProjectScraping/README.md

-scrapy craglist and kbb to get the information you need
+### Web Crawler Application

+Using Scrapy to crawle craglist and kbb to get saling infromation about used cars users specified with their kbb price Users can subscribe into our email service
 ### Demo

 https://rocky-spire-5172.herokuapp.com<br/>